 Thank you for choosing University Medical Center New Orleans for your health care needs.
 Here you can find information to prepare for an appointment or hospital stay, learn about billing and financial assistance, view directions and maps of our new campus, see guidelines for visitors and learn more about amenities at our new campus.

-While you are a patient at UMC, your family and friends can call you through the operator by dialing 504.702.3000.
+While you are a patient at University Medical Center, your family and friends can call you through the operator by dialing 504.380.0971.
 If they know your room number, they can dial 504.702.5555 and they will be prompted to enter the four-digit room number.
 For example, if you are staying in room 6324, they would dial 6324 following the prompt.
-To dial a department extension within the hospital, if the number begins with 702, you can dial 2+ last four digits of the number.

 Patient units are located in the three, color-coded Patient Towers.
 Tower 1 is Orange, Tower 2 is Green and Tower 3 is Purple.

-The room numbering system at UMC is organized such that:
+The room numbering system at University Medical Center is organized such that:

 - The first number is the FLOOR number